huuphuocle/sampling_correlation_matrices/README.md

  ```

 This comes from `doctest.h` v1.2.9 being used in `test/`.
 A proposed fix is to use `doctest.h` v2.4.8 found at [https://github.com/doctest/doctest/blob/v2.4.8/doctest/doctest.h](https://github.com/doctest/doctest/blob/v2.4.8/doctest/doctest.h).

+### Different results of `compute_reflection` of `CorrelationSpectrahedron` and `CorrelationSpectrahedron_MT`

+Logically, starting from the origin point, running Billiard Walk for the two new classes should results into the same set of samples (if the random seed is fixed).
+In my implementation, this is unfortunately not the case.
+The problem comes from the member function `compute_reflection`.
+* In `CorrelationSpectrahedron`, there is a dot product computed by `Eigen` built-in `dot`.
+* In `CorrelationSpectrahedron_MT`, I need to write a `dot` operator for `CorreMatrix` (in a naive way).
+Even though using any of them gives a set of samples that pass all the tests, which means:
+* All the samples lie correctly in the spectrahedron,
+* The PSRF is smaller than 1.1,
+but in some experiments, I found that the numerical values output by these two `dot` functions have a small (`0.00001`) difference.
+I do not want to replace the use of `Eigen`'s `dot` by a naive implementation (which will solve the problem) as `Eigen`'s `dot` is more efficient.